TomFardell/loop-shooter/README.md

 - **Release**
     - Compiler optimisations set to level 2

-To build the game do (starting in the base directory):
+To build the game, do (starting in the base directory):
 ```console
 # Make a build directory to house CMake files and raylib installation
 mkdir build